deadelus/go-clean-app-example/readme.md

 ./go-clean-app -i

 # Interactive flow example:
-# 🚀 Welcome to Live Semantic Interactive CLI!
+# 🚀 Welcome to  Interactive CLI!
 # ?
 What would you like to do?
 #   ▶ 📝 Create Task
 #     📋 List Tasks